the-learning-mechanic/the-learning-mechanic.github.io/posts/2023-08-28- FastAI Cosine Annealer.md

 In Figure 2 we see that the loss is minimized at approximately the 47th epoch.
 {{< embed FastAIlearner.ipynb#loss-epoch >}}

-Let's add a cosine factor
+Let's add a cosine factor:
 `max(np.cos((1-4.0*np.pi*(c_iter / self.t_iter))),1.0)`
 so that the learning rate is forced over a smooth 1 to 0 set of factors.

 Figure 3 demonstrates how the learning rate is smoothly ramped up from zero after the 13th epoch which is an improvement over the 25 we achieve without annealing.

 {{< embed FastAIlearner.ipynb#cos-epoch-lr >}}